Inedo/inedo-docs/Content/proget/feeds/powershell/proget-howto-use-only-approve-psgallery-packages.md

 ![Approved Module](/resources/docs/proget-powershell-approvedmodule.png){height="" width="50%"}

-An alternative option is to set a designated approved PowerShell feed from within your unapproved feed.
-This way, modules from your unapproved feed can only be promoted to a singular approved feed that you have specified.
+### Optional: Configure 'approved-powershell` as the Promotion Target

-Here, we'll demonstrate linking our `unapproved-powershell` feed to our `approved-powershell` feed.
+An alternative option is to configure `approved-powershell` as specific target to promote to.
+This way, modules from the `unapproved-powershell` feed can only be promoted to a singular approved feed that you have specified.

-To do this, within your unapproved feed navigate to the "Feed Properties" tab.
+To do this, navigate to the "Feed Properties" tab in `unapproved-powershell`.
 In the "Other settings" menu navigate to "Promote To Feed" and select "change".

 ![Promote To Feed](/resources/docs/proget-powershell-feedproperties-promotetofeed.png){height="" width="50%"}